Sexual Abuse and Trauma Counseling – Are You Ready to Let Go of Past Pain and Live an Empowered, Connected Life?

 I am afraid that bringing memories to the surface will make the trauma feel really alive again.

 In all honesty, the healing process can be painful, and embarking upon it is a brave thing to do.
 However, by going through your experience in a safe, very different way, you can finally process the trauma fully and have a corrective experience.
-I know from both personal and professional experience the power of this work.
+We know from both personal and professional experience the power of this work.
 While it is not easy, it is effective and transformative.
 And, you are not alone in this.
-I will be there to support and guide you, meet you where you are emotionally and pace sessions based on your comfort level.
+We will be there to support and guide you, meet you where you are emotionally and pace sessions based on your comfort level.

 I have tried therapy in the past and it did not work.
 How will this be different?

 If you tried therapy and saw no results, chances are you were engaged in therapy that was only talk-based.
-While talking can be empowering, trauma lives in the body and I believe no amount of talk-based therapy will provide lasting results.
+While talking can be empowering, trauma lives in the body and we believe no amount of talk-based therapy will provide lasting results.
 You need to have a somatic experience to discharge the trauma from the body.

 I am afraid that nothing will help–even therapy.
 It feels like there is nothing out there that can help me feel whole again.

 Your abuse is something that happened to you.
 It is not who you are.
 We firmly believe that we are all intrinsically healthy.
 And, although you may feel like you are beyond help now, wellness and the capacity for healing resides within you.
 Throughout our sessions, we can help you reconnect with that wellness and heal.